Crop-Phenomics-Group/CropSight/README.txt

     run on the cropmonitor database using either an SQL admin tool such as phpmyadmin or the SQL command: source /pathtosource/sql/database.sql.
 This will initialize all database tables.
-4. Due to security restrictions for sensitive data, CropMonitor accounts cannot be created through the interface.
-To add a user account, manually add the users name and email address to the table cropmonitor.users.
+4. The default username to access the system is 'admin'.
 Leaving the password blank will prompt the user to set a password on first login.

 PHP Initialization